The Hannon Cup Association

 Join the Society’s efforts to support the Hannon Cup Association by making your contribution.
 You may do so by using one of the following methods.

-- Click this link and complete the form HannonSocietydonorapplication2013, save the form to your desktop, email the form as an attachment to email@example.com , use the Donate button below to make payment via PayPal.
+- Click this link and complete the form then save the form to your desktop, email the form as an attachment to firstname.lastname@example.org

 - Call Randi Long at (512) 633-4653 to provide your information by phone and arrange payment.

 Society members receive invitations to Hannon Cup events through the year via the Association’s newsletter.

 Mark Coward, then Head Professional at Great Hills C.C. and Brent Buckman, then Director of Golf at Barton Creek C.C. were instrumental in conceiving the idea and in organizing and forming the initial committee.
 Thus the Hannon Cup was born – the Austin golf community’s way of honoring the “Coach.”

 The Ryder Cup like format was selected for the competition with the top 14 Austin metro area golf professionals playing against the top 14 male amateurs.
 Each team is headed by a selected captain who in turn chooses his team.
 The yearly competition has been a testament to “Coach,” filled with excitement, fellowship and “true grit.”